-\ Allowed on the aircraft exterior outside the FSSZ.
+^{} Allowed on the aircraft exterior outside the FSSZ.

-For C-5 aircraft, LOX servicing cannot be done on the same side as an operating APU.
+^{} For C-5 aircraft, LOX servicing cannot be done on the same side as an operating APU.

-When multiple source refueling with trucks, the refueling truck placed in the left rear quadrant of the aircraft will need to be placed within 10 feet of the aircraft fuselage.
-C-17 SSEA amendment, 31 Jan 2019, does permit fueling while loading/unloading passengers or cargo (including hazardous or munitions/explosives), or performing minor maintenance, or performing aircraft inspections, or operating certain permitted aircraft systems at the same time for special missions covered under AFMAN 24-204 and worldwide missions to support combat operations.
-This does NOT permit fuel and LOX at exactly the same time.
-This does NOT permit fueling or LOX or maintenance using power tools at exactly the same time that you are moving bulk shipment of explosives, oxygen, or flammable gases or liquids.
+When using multiple refueling trucks, the refueling truck placed in the right rear quadrant of the aircraft will need to be placed within 10 feet of the aircraft fuselage.
+C-5, C-17, C-130 and B-747 may concurrently service fuel while loading or unloading passengers or cargo (including all hazardous cargo), performing minor maintenance, performing aircraft inspections, or operating permitted aircraft systems; C-130 may do so with engines running.
+The fueling-side troop door will be closed during fueling.
+Simultaneous fuel and LOX servicing are prohibited.
+Simultaneous LOX servicing and/or use of power tools is prohibited while loading or unloading hazardous materials.

-- \\\ Includes litter patients. - \\\\ Aircraft electrical power may be provided by either an external Ground Power Unit (GPU) or by operating aircraft engine number 1 or 2 and/or the aircraft APU. - Approved for only limited concurrent servicing operations (i.e., not to include oxygen servicing, galley servicing or onboard mechanized baggage handling equipment).
+- Includes litter patients. - Aircraft electrical power may be provided by either an external Ground Power Unit (GPU) or by operating aircraft engine number 1 or 2 and/or the aircraft APU. - Approved for only limited concurrent servicing operations (i.e., not to include oxygen servicing, galley servicing or on-board mechanized baggage handling equipment).